w3c/wai-curricula/content/content-author/clear-content.md

 Optional ideas to assess knowledge:

 * Practical &mdash; Give students a piece of text with language that is difficult to understand.
 Ask them to rewrite the text so that it is clearer and easier to understand.
 Assess how students convert difficult to understand passages of text into easier to understand pieces.
 * Practical &mdash; Give students a piece of text with passive voice and ask them to turn it into active voice.
-Assess how students convert passive to active voice.
+Assess how students convert passive voice into active voice.
 * Short Answer Questions &mdash; Ask students what the accessibility requirements for abbreviations and acronyms are.
 Assess how students recall accessibility requirements for abbreviations and acronyms.
 * Practical &mdash; Give students a piece of text containing abbreviations and acronyms and ask them to provide the extended form for each.
 Assess how students provide the extended form for abbreviations and acronyms.
 * Research &mdash; Ask students to research commonly used complex terms based on audience and context and ask them to provide alternatives for such terms.
 Assess how students understand commonly used complex terms and how they provide alternatives to such terms.
+* Practical &mdash; Ask students to use a given authoring tool to specify the main language of the content as well as changes in language for multilingual content.
+Assess how students specify the language of the content.

 {% include excol.html type="end" %}